 Acne is the most common skin disorder—up to 80 percent of us will suffer from it at some point in our lives.
 And it turns out we can often thank our parents: The development of painful rashlike—cystic—pimples has both environmental and genetic components.
 If you have adult acne and haven’t had success treating it with over-the-counter regimens and lifestyle changes, see a dermatologist.
 Prescription treatments have come a long way since you were in high school.
-Read about these 16 quirky traits you didn’t know you inherited.
+If you’re surprised to learn that acne is genetic, you’ll never believe these 16 quirky traits you didn’t know you inherited.

 Tooth issues do run in families, according to the experts over at Delta Dental.
 Some of that may be due to diet or bad habits like skipping flossing, but there’s also a strong genetic influence.
 Mutations or differences in a gene known as DEFB1 are linked to a greater risk of cavities as an adult.

 If one of your parents has a history of unexplained fainting or losing consciousness during times of extreme emotion or after exercise, take note: Those are all symptoms of a heart-rhythm disorder known as long QT syndrome.
 The syndrome is sometimes caused by a genetic mutation that could then be passed down to you.
 Other potential causes include certain medications and electrolyte imbalances.
-Find out what your doctor isn’t telling you about genetic testing.
+Before you head over to the doctor’s office to uncover your genetic makeup, it’s important to find out what your doctor isn’t telling you about genetic testing.

 People with more than 50 to 100 moles are at an increased risk for melanoma, and the “risk is even higher when there is a family history of atypical moles or melanoma,” says Lisa Anthony, MD, an assistant professor of dermatology at the Icahn School of Medicine at Mount Sinai and a dermatologist at Mount Sinai Hospital.
 An atypical mole is an unusual-looking mole that has some of the characteristics of melanoma, such as dark color or irregular borders, but is not actually cancerous. “‘Mole-y’ people are also at risk for other, more common skin cancers such as basal cell skin cancer,” says Dr. Anthony.